Appeals - Statutory flexible working requests

 After the meeting, the manager handling the appeal will need to consider if:

-• the original decision was right
+• they agree with the original decision or not

 • they need to change the original decision